-The Manz AG Supervisory Board had also established a numerical target of 0 % women for the Managing Board, with an implementation deadline of June 30, 2017.
-No women were part of the Manz AG Managing Board during this reference period, although this does not represent a failure to meet the numerical target.
-The Manz AG Supervisory Board has once again set a numerical target of 0 % women on the Managing Board for the period following June 30, 2017.
+The Manz AG Supervisory Board set a numerical target of 0% for the portion of women on the Supervisory Board.
+Furthermore, the Manz AG Supervisory Board has set a numerical target of 0% women on the Managing Board.
 Based on the current composition of the Supervisory Board and Managing Board and in the interests of continuity, in the opinion of the Supervisory Board, the group does not expect to be able to increase its proportion of women within the reference time period.